 Aaron Norris 00:56

 Now I was reading your bio.
 And it says that you started with HomeVestors in 2005.
-Please tell me that's not your entree into the real estate market?
+Please tell me that's not your entry into the real estate market?

 David Hicks 01:03